-Welcome to the RAIN Alliance perspective on how to use RAIN RFID to solve problems for your business!
+Welcome to the RAIN Alliance's E-Book that helps explain how to use RAIN RFID to solve problems for your business!

-This is the third edition of this book and it contains a lot of new information.
+This is the fourth edition of this book and it contains new information.
 By getting this RAIN book, from our website (RAINRFID.org), at industry tradeshows, and at our meetings, you can learn about RAIN RFID technology, what end-users are doing with RAIN around the world, and meet all types of companies and organizations - our members and partners.